COVID-19 Information Center: get the latest on vaccines, testing, screening, visitor policy and post-COVID support >>

 In the United States, stroke ranks as the fifth leading cause of death and as the top leading cause for serious long-term disability.
-In 2016, it accounted for 1 in every 19 deaths in the U.S.

 Though your age and having a family history of stroke make you more susceptible to stroke, there are some factors you can control.

 Here are five ways to help decrease your chances of stroke:

 Left uncontrolled, high blood pressure is one of the biggest risk factors and can double or even quadruple your chance for stroke.
 Ideally, your blood pressure should be less than 135/85.
 Talk to your doctor about your blood pressure, take medications if necessary, lower your sodium intake and avoid high cholesterol.
 Include low-sodium foods, fruits, vegetables and whole grains in your diet.